openobserve/openobserve-docs/docs/environment-variables.md

 ## Enterprise

-Below environment variables are applicable to the enterprise edition.
+Below are the Environment variables only available in the enterprise edition.

-### Misc
+## Misc

 | Environment Variable      | Default Value | Mandatory | Description |
 | ------------------------- | ------------- | --------- | ----------- |